The Copy SOP lets you make copies of the geometry of other SOPs and apply a transformation to each copy.

 Parameters - Stamp Page

-Stamping is allowed in any parameter in Touch.
+Stamping is allowed in any parameter in TouchDesigner.
 The only requirement is that the stamped parameter is upstream in some fashion from the Copy SOP doing the stamping.

 Stamp Inputs - When enabled, it will Stamp proceeding variables for each input copied.

 Param 1 - 10 - Token and value of each stamp variable.
-These change the values of parameters which include
+Stamped parameters are accessible via the global

 Parameters - Attribute Page